CareCru/cc-analytics-wiki/Patients.md

 Patient that had a [Re-Engaged Patient Visit](/CareCru/analytics-service/wiki/Visits#re-engaged-patient-visits) during the time period.

 ## Engaged Patient
-Patients that was created and has at least one [Historical Patient Visit](/CareCru/analytics-service/wiki/Visits#historical-patient-visits) within the last 18 months from the start of the reporting time period.
+Patients that was created and has at least one [Historical Patient Visit](/CareCru/analytics-service/wiki/Visits#historical-patient-visits) within the last 18 months from the end of the reporting time period.

 <details>
 <summary>Technical Details:</summary>